kcaisley/substrate2/README.md

 from the root of the Substrate repository.

 Most tests for Substrate can be found in `substrate/src/tests`.
-These include a mix of unit tests and integration tests, but may break the abstraction barrier as they a part of the `substrate` crate.
+These include a mix of unit tests and integration tests, but may break the abstraction barrier as they are part of the `substrate` crate.

 Substrate integration tests can be found in the `tests` crate.
 These tests double as examples of how to use Substrate.